RealWagmi/anon-integration-guide/projects/beets-dex/README.md

 - `getPoolsWithTokenPair`: Show pools with the given pair of tokens, sorted by TVL.
 Only includes pools with TVL > $100,000.
 - `getPoolInfoFromPoolId`: Get information about a specific pool, including the APR yield, the TVL, and any positions in the pool belonging to the user.
 - `getPoolInfoFromPoolName`: Get information about a specific pool by its name, including the APR yield and the TVL.
-- `getTokenAddressFromSymbol`: Get the address of a token from its symbol.

 ## Installation